 - Make sure plenty of water is always provided, try to keep your dog hydrated a few hours before you plan your ride.
 Never force your dog to take on too much water pre-ride.

-- Dogs cannot sweat the way we do, remember to cool him down with a cold trail dog towel or a dip in the river.
-Try not to overwater your dog straight after your ride, this can lead to water intoxication and vomiting.
+- Understanding how your dog copes with heat is important.
+Dogs cannot and do not sweat the way we do, remember to cool him down with a cold trail dog towel or a dip in the river.
+Always have water on hand but try not to overwater your dog straight after your ride, this can lead to water intoxication and vomiting.
 A small treat or biscuit is ok after a ride, but not a meal.
 Give your dog a chance to cool off and relax at home before feeding him.

-- Monitor your dogs behaviour after and before your planned ride, just like us humans he or she may not be feeling like speeding down a fast and flowy trail today, if he or she gets excited when you take your bike out the garage, you know its good to go but always check them over first of all.
+- Monitor your dogs behaviour before, during and after your planned ride, just like us humans he or she may not be feeling like speeding down a fast and flowy trail today, if he or she gets excited when you take your bike out the garage, you know its good to go but always check them over first of all.

-- Check your dog’s paws and joints before and after your ride.
+- Check his/her paws and joints before and after your ride.
 Look for ticks, cuts or grass seeds which may have gotten lodged in his/her fur or paws.